evildmp/vurt/articles/becoming-a-contributor.rst

 is successful if, after having made it, you're keen to do more.

-By far the best way to identify a need that you can could fulfil by contributing is to see the need for yourself.
+By far the best way to identify a need that you can could fulfil by contributing is to feel the need for yourself.
 That means you will have a direct connection to it, and a sense of why it matters.

 You might also discover the project's needs by reading through its issue